• Twitter

 What is the Quality in Careers Standard?

-The Quality in Careers Standard is the single national quality award for careers education, information, advice and guidance (CEIAG) in secondary schools, colleges and work-based learning.
+The Quality in Careers Standard is the single national quality award for overall careers education and guidance provision in secondary and special schools, colleges and Independent Training Providers.

-All state-funded secondary schools and further education colleges are “strongly recommended” by the Department for Education in its July 2021 Statutory Guidance to work towards, achieve, and maintain this national Standard as part of its ‘careers strategy’.
+In England, all state-funded secondary and special schools, academies, sixth form colleges and further education colleges are “strongly recommended” by the Department for Education in its May 2025 updated Statutory Guidance to work towards, achieve, and maintain the national Quality in Careers Standard as part of its careers strategy.

-As England’s dedicated national quality award, the Quality in Careers Standard – through external assessment – uniquely accredits the four components of the CEIAG:
+As the country’s dedicated national quality award, the Quality in Careers Standard, through external assessment, uniquely accredits the four components of overall careers education and guidance provision:

 1. Careers Education